 Examples of Text and Tasks

-For each of the types of tasks introduced in this chapter, we provide a motivating example.
-These examples are based on real tasks that we have carried out, but we’ve reduced the data to snippets that reflect the core issue with the text.
+For each of the types of tasks just introduced, we provide a motivating example.
+These examples are based on real tasks that we have carried out, but to focus on the concept, we’ve reduced the data to snippets.

 |0||De Witt County||IL||97.8|